MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Handle time values

+### Date and time

+The Twitter API often provides a datetime value in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format and Tweepy returns this to you as a string still.

+e.g. `"2020-05-03T18:01:41+00:00"`.

-Parse a datetime string as returned from Twitter API.
-Tweepy does not do any logic here, so we convert a string into a timezone-aware datetime object to make it more useful for calculations and representations.
+This section covers how to parse a datetime string to a timezone-aware datetime object, to make it more useful for calculations and representations.

 ```python
 import datetime